ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 multi-model ensembles and having to compute multi-model statistics; different numbers of missing data from dataset to dataset may introduce biases and artificially assign more weight to the datasets that have less missing data.
-This is handled in ESMValTool via the missing values masks: two types of such masks are available, one for the multi-model case and another for the single model case.
+This is handled via the missing values masks: two types of such masks are available, one for the multi-model case and another for the single model case.